Cristian0711/MNBRecode/README.md

 ## **Status**
 Currently sold and used by over **400 users** worldwide.
+The open-source nature allows for analysis and potential applications in various job contexts.

 ## **Features**
 - Intelligent task automation for seamless execution